dannydi12/its-me-daniel/README.md

 ## Design Motivation

 I wanted to create a portfolio site to exhibit my web development skillset while also showcasing my personality.
-With those goals in mind, I approached the design with these three principals:
+With these goals in mind, I approached the design with these three principals:

 * The design should be simplistic.
 The purpose of the website is to list skills and projects.
 Therefore, the design should focus on its main purpose.
 * It should still feel playful and quirky to showcase different parts of my personality.
 This is where I decided to implement the lavender coloring throughout.